Rockie156/se577-train-system/README.md

 >
 > The OAuth redirect URI is the path in the application that the end-user’s user-agent is redirected back to after they have authenticated with GitHub and have granted access to the application on the Authorize application page.

-Don't forget to set the `client-id` and `client-secret` in your `application.properites`.
+Don't forget to set the `client-id` and `client-secret` in your `application.properties`.
 Do not commit these keys to source control.

 ## Technology